 Setting up the pedal board

-Regardless of how many pedals you have, your goal should be a tidy setup and a minimum of quality.
+Regardless of how many pedals you have, your goal should be a tidy setup, with the best quality components that you can afford.
 This will allow your guitar signal to pass through without getting too noisy or drained.
 The fine art of building a pedal board is as much about maintaining the pure tone from your guitar and amp as it is to combine the pedals you need to achieve the tones you want.

 guitar > fuzz > wah wah > whammy > compressor > distortions > overdrive > boosters > modulations > volume pedal > delay > amp

 Once decided on the pedals, the next step is to mount them onto the pedal board.
 Be sure to use good quality patch cables and make them as short as possible.
 You donâ€™t want lots of cable draining the signal and cluttering the board.
 Try to keep all instrument cables and power cables separate to avoid electric interference.
 Use strips or gaffer tape to keep everything in place.